8 min read

 To start with, you’ll need three items:

 - A dog-specific toothpaste – There are a ton of different dog toothpaste on the market, so do some research to figure out which one is best for your dog before dental cleaning, keeping in mind their breed and age.
-Also, consider doing a taste test (conducted by your dog, not you) to see which flavor of toothpaste your dog likes the best.
+Also, consider doing a taste test (conducted by your dog, not you) to see which toothpaste flavor your dog likes the best.
 If they view the toothpaste as a treat, it will be easier to work brushing into your routine.

-- Rubber gloves – These are especially important when using a finger brush—and can help to protect your hands from drool, dog toothpaste, and teeth (in case they like that toothpaste flavor a little too much).
+- Rubber gloves – These are especially important when using a finger brush—and can help protect your hands from drool, dog toothpaste, and teeth (in case they like that toothpaste flavor a little too much).